metacoglab/McWilliamsBibbySteinbeisDavidFleming_AgeingMetacogmission2022/README.md

 metacognitive data (one for memory, one for perception), excluding bad trials (according to our pre-registered criteria) and returning the 2 processed data files.
 Additionally, it also derives simple metrics of performance and of metacognitive bias (mean confidence on rating trial-by-trial performance), before re-packaging the trial-by-trial confidence rating data for the hierarchical Bayesian analyses undertaken in later scripts.
 This requires the helper function trials2counts.

 first_order_task_performance
 This draws the plots in Figure 1B and 1D.
-(Figure 1C is not be plotted here as it requires the d-prime outputs from the analyses of local metacognitive efficiency, so it undertaken in that script)
+(Figure 1C is not be plotted here as it requires the d-prime outputs from the analyses of local metacognitive efficiency, so it undertaken in that script).

+supplementary_figure
+This plots the supplementary figure, displaying standard deviations of raw trial-by-trial confidence ratings.

 local_metacognitive_efficiency_plotting
 This loads the hierarchical analyses and generates the plots of Figure 2 and Figure 1C.